 How Do You Modernize Stateful Apps?adminvm

-App modernization is a great notion, its heart being the goal of a better future.
-Vendors offer several different approaches to modernization.
+At the heart of app modernization is the goal of a better future.
+Vendors offer different approaches to modernization.
 Some suggest re-architecting an app’s system infrastructure, internal architecture, and functionality.
 Others advocate for leveraging containers, Kubernetes, and other orchestration tools to build solutions around cloud friendly, scalable microservices.
-Many IT operations have also tried or are thinking of an in-place OS upgrade or manually re-installing an app.
+Many IT operations have tried or are thinking of an in-place OS upgrade or manually re-installing an app.

 Constraints can make app modernization challenging